lukechilds/gifgen/README.md

   $ gifgen -sf 15 screencap.mov
   $ gifgen -sf 15 -w 320 screencap.mov

-Cut the first 3.5 seconds, make the gif using the next 5.5 seconds
+Begin at 3.5 seconds into the video, make the gif using the next 5.5 seconds
-  $ gifgen -c 3.5 -d 5.5 screencap.mov
+  $ gifgen -b 3.5 -d 5.5 screencap.mov

 ```

 ## Installation